OMEAkin/OMEAkin/README.md

-## Hi there 👋
+## Hi there, the name is Mercy 👋

-My name is Mercy, with desire to combine health sciences, tech and ethics, I am working towards finding my niche.
-However, my interests are in analyzing multimodal healthcare datasets, building AI & statistical models, and eventually be involved in community building (e.g. conferences) and policy development.
+With a desire to combine health sciences, technology and ethics, I am working towards finding my niche.
+I am interested in analyzing multimodal healthcare datasets, building ML/AI and statistical models for clinical and biomedical research.
+Alongside this, I am also passionate about community building through organizing conferences & interdisciplinary collaborations, and contributing to the development of ethical healthcare AI policies & strategies.

-I am always learning, and am always welcome to advices and suggestions. :)
+I am always learning, and advices & suggestions are highly welcomed. :)

 Toolbox:
 ----------------------------------------------------------------------------------------------------------------